tr1p1ea/TI81CE/README.md

 The source can be assembled with [SPASM-NG](https://github.com/alberthdev/spasm-ng)

 To build you will need to copy your 1.8K ROM file into the res\ directory.
-The source (main.asm) expects it to be named: ti81v18k.bin but you can change it to whatever you want.
+The source (main.asm) expects it to be named **ti81v18k.bin** but you can change it to whatever you want.

 Note that the release binaries use a custom windows command tool for splitting files (split.exe in the res\ directory) - there are other ways to do this however, plus the source builds into a complete binary anyway, which will be copied to the bin\ directory if all goes well.